and3rson/clay/README.md

 Most issues can be reproduced only with specific data coming from Google Play Music servers.

-Use "debug" tab within app to select the error and hit "Enter" to copy it into clipboard.
+Use "Debug" tab within app to select the error and hit "Enter" to copy it into clipboard.
 This will help me to investigate this issue.

 # Credits